ivangeevo/sturdy-trees/# Changelog.md

 ## v1.6(dev)
 + Fixed partial logs (chewed, stripped or spikes) to break instantly in creative instead of in layers
-+ Changed all breaking logic to utilize Fabric API break events instead of mixing in into code myself.
++ Changed some block breaking logic to utilize Fabric API break events instead of mixing in into code of existing blocks.
 + Optimized and fixed the wooden breaking sound for stripped, chewed & spike log blocks to play as it should.

 ## v1.5.4